1920 London

 1920 London is a 2016 Indian supernatural horror film directed by Tinu Suresh Desai.
 It is the third installment in the 1920 film series, after 1920 and 1920: The Evil Returns.
 The film stars Sharman Joshi, Meera Chopra, and Vishal Karwal in lead roles.
 The film follows a wife who seeks the help of her ex lover, a shaman to free her husband from demonic possession, not realizing that the ex-lover has a personal vendetta against her.
-The film managed to recover its budget and became a moderate success but it couldn't repeat the success of its previous installments.
+The film managed to recover its budget and became a moderate success but it could not repeat the success of its previous installments.
 It was followed by another installment titled 1921.

 Plot

 Princess Shivangi from Sikar, Rajasthan lives in London with her husband, Kunwar Veer Singh.
 Veer receives a strange locket as a gift from an unknown admirer in Rajasthan.
 A ghost comes out of the locket and possess Veer.
 Without knowing Veer is possessed, Shivangi admits Veer in a hospital.
 Veer's body begins to contort unnaturally and Veer begins growling in strange languages.
 The doctors seem to diagnose it as tetanus, which is incurable.
 Shivangi's handmaiden, Kesar Ma, deems it as black magic.
 As the doctors are unable to save Veer, Shivangi visits her family in Rajasthan.
 Shivangi and her family visit an exorcist to remedy Veer's condition.
 The exorcist attempts to confront the ghost by entering the other realm through a mirror but is soon expelled, being too weak to confront the ghost.
 The exorcist ask Shivangi's family to visit Mewar Baba whose real name is Jai Singh Gujjar.

 Some years ago, Shivangi was deeply in love with Jai.
 Rana saw Shivangi and Jai together and attempted to misbehave with Shivangi but Jai intervened.
 Rana reports Shivangi and Jai's relationship to Shivangi's father.
 Jai was charged with attempted murder and Shivangi testifies against Jai.
 Jai was then sentenced to prison for five years.